Agent Ecosystem Testing

 Clean structure masks incompleteness

-Conclusion: For automated agents, trust character counts, not prose assertions.
-Model perceives filtered excerpts as complete because they’re internally coherent.
+Conclusion: trust character counts, not prose assertions; agent perceives filtered excerpts as complete because they’re internally coherent.

 4. Method-Specific Truncation Limits - Raw